Chapter Twenty-Five Obligations

 Or, will it always stay the same?

-The silence extends.
+The silence extends as does the contemplation.
 That Parker and Gray operate a private security firm increases my confusion on how it is Nik could’ve been murdered so easily.
 Parker watches me and I turn away, out towards the window, uncomfortable with him reading me so effortlessly.
 I swallow the urge to ask those questions when he speaks in a low reverent guilt-ridden tone: “I know what you’re thinking, Willa.
 How could I do what I do and still let my own son be murdered?”
 He inhales and looks out the window.
 “I wonder that myself,” he mumbles.

 I hesitate.
 Alison elbows me gently.
 “Do it or I will.”